MENU

 Types of Tea

-While the Gongfu tea method is notably effective with highly fermented oolong teas, it can be used with any type of tea.
+While the Gongfu tea method is notably effective with highly fermented wulong teas, it can be used with any type of tea.
 The fundamental principles of mindfulness, appreciation, and skill apply across the board.

 Mastering the Gongfu tea ceremony involves understanding the technical aspects, the hosting artistry, and the participants' shared experience.
 Through careful preparation, attention to detail, and a deep appreciation for tea, you can create moments that honor the tradition and engagement of tea culture!